This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Cine Road (AKA Cinema Road or Movie Road) is a flat walk along Haeundae’s coastline surrounded by moved themed sculptures and nods to K-dramas and famous Korean movies (plus Spiderman – we don’t know why).

 Whilst the sculptures aren’t really worth a special visit in their own right, the walk has stunning sea views and offers a nice vista of Gwangandaegyo bridge by day or night.

 To get to Cine Road Haeundae, walk around 15 minutes from Exit 3 of Dongbaek Station, line 2 of Busan Metro.

 A very ‘amusing’ thing to do in Haeundae, Wang Mimi is a two floor palace of amusement arcade games, from air hockey to video games, claw machines to driving simulators.

 Open until the early hours, Haeundae’s Wang Mimi Arcade is located on the main strip between the beach and Haeundae Metro station and offers free admission, with games charged individually.

 Wang Mimi Arcade is close to lots of 24 hour karaoke places and all night bars so this could make one helluva a late night combo when in Haeundae.

 Other Things to do Near to Haeundae Beach in Busan:

-Busan’s biggest and newest theme park and following in the footsteps of Lotte Adventure World in Seoul, Lotte World Busan opened last year (in 2022) – it is actually about a fifth bigger than the Seoul Lotte theme Park so a boon for Busan!
+Busan’s biggest and newest theme park and following in the footsteps of Lotte Adventure World in Seoul, Lotte World Busan opened in 2022.
+It is actually about a fifth bigger than the Seoul Lotte theme Park so a boon for Busan!

 Lotte World Busan features several special themed zones including Joyful Meadows and Rainbow Springs) with 17 rides and attractions including the Giant Digger rollercoaster with three 360 degree loops (maybe have lunch after you ride!).